RedefiningDefault/adapted-piano-keyboard/README.md

 # Adapted Piano Keyboard

-Created to facilitated distance learning for students studying music using adapted notation and adapted instruments.
+Created to facilitate distance learning for students studying music using adapted notation and adapted instruments.
 This adapted piano keyboard has color-coded keys to assist students learning from home without access to a piano during the coronavirus pandemic.

 [Check out the finished product here!](https://www.redefining-default.com/resources/adaptive-keyboard)